Vibe Coding is Real — Here's How to Add It to Your Workflow

 Being honest about the limitations matters as much as being excited about the possibilities.

 Accessibility is inconsistent.
-AI-generated UIs often look great but fail basic accessibility tests — missing alt text, poor colour contrast, non-keyboard-navigable components.
+AI-generated UIs often look great but fail basic accessibility tests.
+Missing alt text, poor color contrast, non-keyboard-navigable components.
 Always run an accessibility audit on AI-generated UI.
-Tools like axe or Lighthouse make this easy.
+Tools like axe or Lighthouse make it easy.
 Edge cases are invisible.
 AI generates for the happy path.
-Empty states, error states, loading states, edge case data (very long names, zero results, huge numbers) — these often require explicit prompting or manual addition.
+Empty states, error states, loading states, edge case data (very long names, zero results, huge numbers) often require explicit prompting or manual addition.
 Code quality varies.
 AI-generated code isn't always idiomatic or maintainable.
 It may work correctly but be structured in ways that make it hard to extend.
 Read the generated code, not just the visual output.
 Context decay.
 AI coding agents don't have infinite context.
 On long projects, they forget earlier decisions.
 The design markdown file helps, but you still need to be deliberate about maintaining context for your coding agent.
+Learning prompt engineering techniques helps you communicate more effectively with these tools and reduce context loss.
 It's still your product.
 AI can generate a login screen.
 Only you know whether the login experience actually serves your users.
-The creative and strategic judgement remains yours.
+The creative and strategic judgment remains yours.
 The tools are more capable than ever.
-The thinking is still your job.Who Should Add This to Their Workflow
+The thinking is still your job.

-Solo developers building side projects — vibe coding dramatically accelerates the design phase.
+Solo developers building side projects.
+Vibe coding dramatically accelerates the design phase.
 You no longer need to either hire a designer or ship something that looks unfinished.
-Developers in small teams without dedicated design resources — same principle at larger scale.
+Developers in small teams without dedicated design resources.
+Same principle at larger scale.
 A working design system, generated and maintained with AI assistance, is better than no design system.
-Product managers who want to prototype quickly — the barrier to producing a clickable prototype for stakeholder review or user testing has dropped to hours, not weeks.
-Developers re-entering projects — feeding the design file and codebase to an AI agent before resuming work significantly reduces the "what was I doing here?" problem.The Honest Bottom Line
+Product managers who want to prototype quickly.
+The barrier to producing a clickable prototype for stakeholder review or user testing has dropped to hours, not weeks.
+Developers re-entering projects.
+Feeding the design file and codebase to an AI agent before resuming work significantly reduces the "what was I doing here?" problem.

 Vibe coding works best when you approach it as a collaboration, not a delegation.
-You bring the intent, the taste, the domain knowledge, and the critical judgement.
+You bring the intent, the taste, the domain knowledge, and the critical judgment.
 The AI brings speed, breadth, and consistency.

 The developers getting the most out of these tools aren't the ones who prompt once and ship.
 They're the ones who iterate quickly, review carefully, and know what to look for when AI gets it wrong.